How Americans Can Plan and Handle Emergencies Abroad

 an embassy may provide for the evacuation of American citizens.

-Americans who need financial assistance can ask the embassy to contact their family or friends at home and arrange for a money transfer through a trust with the State Department for an annual fee of $30.
+Americans who need financial assistance can ask the embassy to contact their family or friends at home and arrange for a money transfer through a trust with the State Department for an annual fee.
 If this is

 not possible, the Office of American Citizen Services and Crisis Management can in rare cases provide a small government loan under the Emergency Medical/Dietary Assistance program (EMDA-II), so American